Water Quality-NPDES

 Preventing Pollution

-• Inspecting construction sites and businesses
+• Inspecting construction sites and businesses.

-• Monitoring water quality
+• Monitoring water quality.

-• Promoting Best Management Practices (BMPs)
+• Promoting the implementation of Best Management Practices (BMPs).

 Illicit Discharges